Current Information For Project Care

-Project Care helps meet the immediate need of a student who has encountered a financial crisis or setback.
-This program provides emergency resources for students such as food, transportation or financial assistance so students can continue their education uninterrupted.
+Project Care helps meet the immediate needs of a student who has encountered a crisis or setback.
+This program provides emergency resources so students can continue their education uninterrupted.

 Hunger and food insecurity are a growing problem on college campuses.
-Moraine Valley’s food pantry is available to all currently enrolled students in need.
+Moraine Valley operates a food pantry for currently enrolled students.

-The college, in partnership with the Moraine Valley Community College Foundation, provides emergency financial assistance to students who are experiencing an unforeseen financial crisis which impacts their ability to stay enrolled and complete their education.
-Qualifying emergencies are viewed as an unforeseen event resulting in a financial emergency that jeopardizes a student’s ability to stay in enrolled at Moraine Valley.
-Examples include:
+The college, in partnership with the Moraine Valley Community College Foundation, provides emergency financial assistance to students who are experiencing an unforeseen financial crisis that directly impacts their ability to stay enrolled and complete their education.